 Your hardwood floor is a natural organic product which is affected by the humidity levels in the air around it.
 Both before and after installation it will absorb or release moisture.
 Wood is a natural material that seeks to be in balance with its surroundings.
-Hardwood destined for use in wood floors are carefully kiln-dried for that purpose.
+Hardwood destined for use in wood floors is carefully kiln-dried for that purpose.
 Typically, hardwood will expand during the summer months and shrink in the winter.
-Acceptable humidity levels of between 35% and 50% should be maintained at all times in the rooms where your floor is installed.

-You will receive the wood for your floor in specially designed cartons that have been stored in dry, heated, well ventilated conditions.
+Acceptable humidity levels (Chart 1) should be maintained at all times in the rooms where your floor is installed.
+You will receive the wood for your floor in specially designed cartons that have been stored in a controlled environment.
 These conditions must be maintained throughout shipping, installation, and thereafter.

-The following considerations are important, and failure to follow them will void your warranty
+The following considerations are important, and failure to follow them will void your warranty.